 To help keep farmworkers safe, Farmworker Justice has partnered with the Auntie Sewing Squad—a wonderful group of volunteers who sew cloth face masks for those in need—to coordinate the distribution of face masks to farmworker organizations.
 These masks are then delivered to workers in the fields.

 In addition, apparel company Mad Engine donated 7,200 face masks for farmworkers as part of their One Million Masks initiative.
-FJ, with the invaluable help of Jesus Malverde, President and Co-founder of Sonus Agency, coordinated to have the masks distributed to Centro Binacional para el Desarrollo Indígena Oaxaqueño (CBDIO), Campesinos Sin Fronteras, Community to Community Development (C2C), and Líderes Campesinas, who in turn delivered these masks to farmworkers.
+FJ, with the invaluable help of Jesus Malverde Gonzalez, President and Co-founder of Sonus Agency, coordinated to have the masks distributed to Centro Binacional para el Desarrollo Indígena Oaxaqueño (CBDIO), Campesinos Sin Fronteras, Community to Community Development (C2C), and Líderes Campesinas, who in turn delivered these masks to farmworkers.

 FJ also helped connect Clif Bar & Co. to La Cooperativa Campesina de California, a statewide association of agencies administering farm worker service programs.
 Clif Bar’s donation covered the costs of La Cooperativa’s purchase and distribution of 15,000 face masks to farmworkers in southern California.
 La Cooperativa is led by Marco Lizarraga, a former farmworker, who is on the Farmworker Justice Board of Directors.